unchartedsoftware/lumo/README.md

 - **Tile Coordinates** have three components and follow the TMS specification in the format of {z, x, y}.
 Each zoom level increases the number of tiles in each dimension by a power of two.

-- **Plot Coordinates** have two components and are relative to the bottom-left corner of the plot.
+- **Plot Coordinates** have two components and are the pixel offsets relative to the bottom-left corner of the plot.

+- **Normalized Plot Coordinates** have two components in the range [0 : 1] and are relative to the bottom-left corner of the plot.

-- **Viewport Coordinates** have two components and are relative to the bottom-left corner of the viewport.
+- **Viewport Coordinates** have two components and are the pixel offsets relative to the bottom-left corner of the viewport.

-The `lumo.Plot` object has convenience methods (`plot.viewPxToPlotPx` and `plot.plotPxToViewPx`) for converting between pixel coordinates.
-It also has two methods for converting from a native DOM MouseEvent to the respective coordinates (`plot.mouseToPlotPX` and `plot.mouseToViewPx`).
+The `lumo.Plot` object has a set of transitive convenience methods for converting between coordinates:

+- **mouseToViewPx**: Converts a native DOM MouseEvent to the view pixel coordinates.
+- **mouseToPlotPx**: Converts a native DOM MouseEvent to the plot pixel coordinates.
+- **viewPxToPlotPx**: Converts a view pixel coordinate to plot pixel coordinates.
+- **plotPxToViewPx**: Converts a plot pixel coordinate to view pixel coordinates.
+- **normalizedPlotToPlotPx**: Converts a normalized plot coordinate to plot pixel coordinates.
+- **plotPxToNormalizedPlot**: Converts a plot pixel coordinate to normalized plot coordinates.

 ### Events